bcomnes/nodebeginner/README.md

 nodebeginner
 ============

-My work from the nodebeginner book
+My work from the [nodebeginner](http://www.nodebeginner.org/) book.
+Probably not very useful to anyone but me.